-The combo port provides one 1000M SFP slot, which can be installed with an optional SFP optical fiber transceiver to support one Gigabit 1000Base-X fiber connection when needed.
+Two combo ports provide one 100M SFP slot and 1000M SFP slot, which can be installed with optional SFP optical fiber transceivers to support one Fast Ethernet 100Base-FX and Gigabit 1000Base-X fiber connections respectively when needed.

-Web Management
+Management

 The switch is embedded with an Http server which provides management functions for advanced network functions including Port Control, Quality of Service, and Virtual LAN functions.
 The management can be performed via Web browser based interface over TCP/IP network.
+The switch also provides SNMP agent to support management from an SNMP manager.